GDC 2026 // San Francisco, March 17–21 Join the conversation

 Live Event

 Join us at GDC with Caltech IQIM and LCAD for a hands-on quantum gaming experience.
-Play Quantris, Ponq, and Bloch Invaders in a quantum arcade — real quantum mechanics, real controllers, real fun.
+Play Quantris, Ponq, and Bloch Invaders in a real quantum arcade.
+Real quantum mechanics, real controllers, real fun.

 Join the Community